madetech/handbook/guides/it/slack.md

 ## Purpose of this guide

-As of writing, we've grown to over 150 team members and we're also operating almost fully remotely.
-As such, Slack is one of our most important cross company tools and used extensively by everyone.
+Slack is one of our most important cross company tools and used extensively by everyone.
 This guide is not intended to be a set of rules around using slack, this document is a guide to how we use slack.
 This should help everyone understand how to get the most out of slack while also being able to minimise distractions, notification noise and control their own focus time, without missing important updates from their team and the wider organisation.

 # Profiles